 While it’s widely believed among meditation gurus to keep your eyes slightly open [Source], it’s important to do what’s most comfortable for you so if closing your eyes feels best for you, go for it.
 Just be sure to make a conscious decision to do so before you meditate so you are not switching back and forth between eyes closed vs. eyes open — a disruption to your practice.

-Now that you know the body-scanning technique and how to relax different parts of your body, what do you do with your breathe?
+Now that you know the body-scanning technique and how to relax different parts of your body, what do you do with your breathing?
 Read on to find out:

 Mindfulness of breath is a tremendously powerful practice.
 Depending on the type of meditation you do, you may or may not focus entirely on your breath.
 Regardless of meditation type, you should be setting your intention to focus on your breath as best you can.